alpha37283/FourWeeksAi/day3/readme.md

 # Recall : truth as base-line
 TP / TP + FN

 # F1 Score: harmonic mean of precision and recall: over all health of our model

+# Overfitting
+when a line can be fit better to training data points/datasets but not in testing dataset we day that line is overfit

+- regularization
+- boosting
+- bagging

+Underfitting: Not enough time / not enough dataset
+solution:
+increase time
+increase dataset
+pick different model

+Overfitting: The model performs very well on training data, but badly on testing data.
+ Causes:
+Model is too complex (too many layers/parameters)

+Too little training data

+Noisy data (contains errors or randomness)

+Training for too long